The best air purifiers for eliminating mold.

 Symptoms of Mold Exposure

-There are a variety of symptoms related to mold exposure that mimic allergies.
+There are a variety of mold spore allergy symptoms related to coming into contact that mimic allergies.
 As well as some other medical issues.

 Fatigue and weakness

 Can you get pneumonia from mold in your house?

 According to the Mayo Clinic, mold spores can cause an inflammation of the lungs.
 A condition called “hypersensitivity pneumonitis” (HP).
 Sounds like pneumonia but it is not.
 HP cannot be treated with antibiotics.

 Huffington Post reported on research from NC State.
 “Repeated episodes of hypersensitive pneumonitis can lead to bacterial pneumonia."

 Mold is not something to be taking lightly.

 Mildew is closely related to mold.
 Mildew tends to be white in color while mold is generally green, brown or black in color.